Key Difference Between Unix and Linux

 - The unfriendly, terse, inconsistent, and non-mnemonic user interface

 - Comparing limitation of Linux vs Unix, Unix OS is designed for a slow computer system, so you can’t expect fast performance.

 - Shell interface can be treacherous because typing mistake can destroy files.

 - Versions on various machines are slightly different, so it lacks consistency.

-- Unix does not provide any assured hardware interrupt response time, so it does not support real time response time systems.
+- One of the Unix and Linux difference is, Unix does not provide any assured hardware interrupt response time, so it does not support real time response time systems.

 Linux Market share compared to other OS